-As a person with cancer, it is especially important for you - or those preparing your food - to be careful with food handling and preparation.
-The easiest way to do this is to follow the Four Basic Steps to Food Safety - clean, separate, cook and chill - from the Fight BAC!® Campaign, the national campaign developed and promoted by the Partnership for Food
+As an older adult, it is especially important for you - or those preparing your food - to be careful with food handling and preparation.
+The easiest way to do this is to follow the Four Basic Steps to Food Safety - clean, separate, cook and chill - from the Fight BAC!® Campaign, the national campaign developed and promoted by the Partnership for Food Safety Education.

-Safety Education.